HMS Puncher (P291)

 HMS Puncher is an Archer-class patrol vessel of the Royal Navy.
 She is permanently based at HMNB Portsmouth and forms part of the First Patrol Boat Squadron (1PBS).
 Puncher is primarily tasked with training the officer cadets and midshipmen of the University of London's University Royal Naval Unit (London URNU).
 She also provides a training platform for young officers undertaking training during the Royal Navy's initial warfare officers' course, and has also been used in the coastal protection role, most notably during Operation Olympic, the security operation surrounding the London 2012 Olympic Games.

 Deployments

 Puncher operates from HMNB Portsmouth conducting navigation training in and around the Solent.
 She also regularly deploys out of area, often in the company of other P2000s, with the task of providing practical navigation and seamanship training to the ship's students.
 Recent deployments have included the Baltic and Northern Europe.
 Puncher attended Kieler Woche ("Kiel Week") in 2011 with her sister ship Express and ships from several navies.

+As of the 2020s, 14 of the Navy's 16 Archer-class vessels are assigned to the inshore division of the Coastal Forces Squadron.
+In this capacity, they can be assigned deployments further afield.
+In June 2024, Puncher and her sister ship HMS Pursuer, embarked personnel from the Navy's the Mine and Threat Exploitation Group and deployed for exercises in the Baltic Sea.
+The vessels operated an IVER 3 autonomous vehicle and a Video Ray Defender remotely operated vehicle to find mines on the seabed.